didof/react-SSR/README.md

 It receives the `staticContext` prop which corresponds to the `context` provided and managed by the `StaticRouter`.
 On this object it adds a `status` property with a value of `404`.
 In this way, when the server has finished rendering the html, before sending it to the client, it can modulate the status code of the request appropriately.
 In this way the client still receives html server side rendered which is hydrated to a _React app_, all with the appropriate `404` status code.

 ---

+### Redux Store

+The redux store is created on the server.
+This way you can populate it before it even reaches the client.
+However, since at the time of hydration it will be necessary to recreate the redux store on the client as well, it is necessary that the store-client is synchronized with the store-server.

+For example in the page _posts_ (`posts.js`) all posts are retrieved from the API, so they can be rendered and actually are.
+When this HTML reaches the client and is hydrated, if the client-store has not been provided with the data collected on the server, it will not match the same structure received from the server, generating an error.

+To synchronize the two stores, the entire state accumulated on the server is _serialized_ and appended to the `window` object under `__INITIAL__STATE__`.
+In this way the client can extrapolate it and use it as `initialState` in the creation of the store on the client.

+---